mezentsev/lympha/README.md

 ## Getting started

-The first step is to include Lympha into your project and apply aspectj plugin:
+The first step is to include Lympha Profiler into your project and apply aspectj plugin:

 ```groovy
 ...